webplatform/docs-wpd/FAQ/index.md

 The content scope is:

 * Broad
-* Focused on client-side open web technologies (but not complete limited to that; see below)
+* Focused on client-side open web technologies (but not completely limited to that; see below)
 * Not limited to W3C specifications (IETF, Khronos, etc. are fine)
 * Not for specification development (webplatform.org is for documenting '''existing''' specs; for new spec development use community groups or working groups)